This article includes links that we may receive compensation for if you click, at no cost to you.

 Are you looking to make the right financial decisions in 2021?
 The key is to have a concrete plan and a foundational understanding of personal finance basics.

-When I first started my personal finance journey, I felt like I knew literally nothing.
+When I started my personal finance journey, I felt like I knew nothing.
 So I started reading every personal finance book I could get my hands on.

-Financial success is not a measure of how much money you have in the bank, whether or not you have a six-figure salary, or if you have a specific balance in your retirement account.
+Financial success is not a measure of how much money you have in the bank, whether or not you have a six-figure salary, have more money than your friends, or you are the world’s most successful investor.

-Yes, those things all result from financial success, but it’s the process along the way which is important and it’s what I’ll discuss in this article.
-Too many people want immediate results, but true financial success is unlike flipping a light switch.
+Yes, those things are incredibly important, but the process along the way is essential, and it’s what I’ll discuss in this article.
+Too many people want immediate results, but true financial security is unlike flipping a light switch.

 Financial success results from making consistently better choices that lead you to live a more financially sound and independent life.